klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

 ## Key permissions-related problems

-Ubuntu 20.4 has problems using key files symlinked on a regular Windows file system.
+Ubuntu 20.4 and 22.4 have problems using key files symlinked on a regular Windows file system.
 It shows when an IdentityFile line with IdentitiesOnly is added to the `.ssh/config` file for the host and the key that is used there is a symbolic link to the actual key.
 And this in turn seems to be related to